 If groundwater is encountered temporarily, proper dewatering procedures and practices as defined in the Mile High Flood District Criteria Manual will be utilized.
-If any rain events occur and cause standing water within the operation, the water will be pumped out.
+The reservoir itself acts as a giant sediment basin.
+If any rain events occur and cause standing water within the operation, the water will be directed through the smaller sedimentation ponds located in the bottom of the reservoir on the east side and pumped out and into the existing outlet structure.
 Any discharge will occur at the current detention pond outlet point.
-After operation stormwater will enter at two points along the north side and will be pumped out within 72 hours at a volume equal to the inflow volume.
+After mining operations stormwater will enter at the northwest corner of the reservoir via a swale.
+All stormwater will be pumped out via the new proposed pump station within 72 hours to meet return flow obligations.